 What about aluminium or paper?

-From the research we’ve done, paper isn’t yet at the point where is can be used as an effective alternative for packaging supplements.
+From the research we’ve done, paper isn’t yet at the point where it can be used as an effective alternative for packaging supplements.
 It still needs to be lined with something, and this something is usually plastic.
 Unfortunately, this means that the packaging usually becomes less easy to recycle than a simple rPET pot, as more work has to be done to split the component parts.

 Compared to most metals, aluminium is extremely difficult to extract from its ore (bauxite).
 It takes at least 4 tonnes of non-renewable bauxite to produce 1 tonne of aluminium.
-This causes a lot of land degradation, uses a lot of energy and at the same time releases harmful greenhouse gasses into the atmosphere.
+This causes a lot of land degradation, uses a lot of energy and at the same time releases harmful greenhouse gases into the atmosphere.

 rPET and Aluminium are very comparable weight wise, so over glass we see a much reduced transport impact using aluminium, but they can dent very easily making the product look undesirable to the consumer.